-ON-BOARD AIR SYSTEM (IF EQUIPPED)
+ON-BOARD AIR SYSTEM

-Your vehicle may be equipped with an on-board air system which has been designed to provide compressed air for multiple uses, including the addition of air to the vehicle's tires.
-The system uses a 25 ft.
-(7.6m)length of air hose equipped with a clamp-on style air chuck.
+Your vehicle is equipped with an on-board air system which has been designed to provide compressed air for multiple uses, including the addition of air to the vehicle's tires.
+The system uses a $25~\rm ft$.
+(7.6m) length of air hose equipped with a clamp-on style air chuck.
 When not in use, this hose is secured to the floor of the truck.
 A compressor, mounted to the frame under the truck on the passenger side frame rail, is included along with an air reservoir on the driver side.
-When the compressor is on, the output pressure at the air tank is limited to 80 psi (552 kPa).
+When the compressor is on, the output pressure at the air tank is limited to $80~\rm psi$ ($552~\rm kPa$).